 '''

 (input-port-readtable-set!

 (repl-input-port)

 (readtable-keywords-allowed?-set

 (input-port-readtable (repl-input-port))

 #f))

 (map keyword? '(foo :foo foo:))

 (#f #f #f)

 (input-port-readtable-set!

 (repl-input-port)

 (readtable-keywords-allowed?-set

 (input-port-readtable (repl-input-port))

 #t))

 (map keyword? '(foo :foo foo:))

 (#f #f #t)

 (input-port-readtable-set!

 (repl-input-port)

 (readtable-keywords-allowed?-set

 (input-port-readtable (repl-input-port))

 'prefix))

-(map keyword? '(foo :foo foo:))
+(map keyword? ' (foo :foo foo:))

 (#f #t #f)

 '''

 The procedure readtable-sharing-allowed? returns the content of the 'sharing-allowed?' field of readtable.
-The reader recognizes the #n# and #n# and only if the content of the 'sharing-allowed?' field is not #f.
+The reader recognizes the #n# and #n=datum notation for circular structures and the printer uses this notation if and only if the content of the 'sharing-allowed?' field is not #f.
 Moreover when the content of the 'sharing-allowed?' field is the symbol serialize, the printer uses a special external representation that the reader understands and that extends write/read invariance to the following types: records, procedures and continuations.
 Note that an object can be serialized and deserialized if and only if all of its components are serializable.